mavam/brospects/README.markdown

 via the `http_entity_{begin,data,end}` events and raises the new event `http_body` which has the following signature:

-    http_body: event(c: connection, is_orig: bool, data: string, size: count);

-As with all Bro HTTP scripts, `is_orig` differentiates requests from replies.
-The field `data` contains the body and `size` holds the body length in bytes.
+    http_body_complete: event(c: connection);

+Upon handling `http_body_complete`, you can be sure that `c$http$body` contains the full string of the HTTP response unless the body exceeds `HTTP::max_body_size` bytes, in which case the body is chopped off at that size.

+Aside from `c$http$body`, this script adds a second field to `c$http` named `reassembl_body` which determines whether the current connection should reassemble the body.
+For example, if you observe some suspicious header value, you could set `c$http$reassembl_body = T` and hand the `http_body_complete` event.
+Note that this flag is *per connection* and not per HTTP message, which means you would need to turn it off after handling `http_body_complete` if you wanted body reassembly at the HTTP message level.

 Because the keeping track of all HTTP bodies would likely exceed the amount of available memory, we need to focus of a subset of HTTP message bodies.
-The script offers the following variables in the namespace `HTTP` to do
+The script offers the following variables in the HTTP namespace in addition to `c$http$reassembl_body`:
-so:

     ## Flag that indicates whether to hook request bodies.
     const hook_request_bodies = F &redef;